Creative Color: 1962 Cadillac Four-Window Sedan DeVille Hardtop – SOLD!

 Since we started the work week with a salute to classic four-door hardtops, its only fitting we close it out with one too.
-We came across this unique Burgundy Metallic over Light Blue Cloth/Vinyl 1962 Cadillac Four-Window Sedan DeVille just listed here on Craigslist in Hartford, Connecticut the current caretaker reports is a well maintained, driver-quality example offered for $9,500.
-Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has his Four-Window hardtop priced $600 below the current #4 “Fair” (Daily Driver estimate of $10,100.
-If you are serious about buying this Cadillac, start the conversation by calling Jim at (860) 214-8162 and when you do please remember to mention you saw his Caddy featured here on GuysWithRides.
+We came across this unique Burgundy Metallic over Light Blue Cloth/Vinyl 1962 Cadillac Four-Window Sedan DeVille listed in Hartford, Connecticut the current caretaker reports is a well maintained, driver-quality example offered for $9,500.
+Checking the Hagerty Insurance Online Valuation Tool confirms this private seller had his Four-Window hardtop priced $600 below the current #4 “Fair” (Daily Driver estimate of $10,100.

 As part of GM’s full-size model redesign, Cadillac developed the second generation Sedan DeVille for the 1961 model year with standard equipment that included power brakes, power steering, automatic transmission, dual backup lights, windshield washer, dual speed wipers, wheel discs, plain fender skirts, outside rearview mirror, vanity mirror, oil filter, power windows and 2-way power seats.
 Rubberized front and rear coil springs replaced the trouble prone air suspension system.
 Four-barrel induction systems were now the sole power choice and dual exhausts were no longer available.